Gradian-me/gradian-app/src/docs/security/SECURITY_IMPLEMENTATION_SUMMARY.md

 ## Important Notes

 ### ⚠️ Token Storage
-- **Access tokens**: Stored in memory only (not in cookies or localStorage)
+- **Client-side access tokens**: Stored in memory only (not in cookies or localStorage)
+- **Server-side access tokens**: Stored in global cache (server memory, keyed by refresh token)
 - **Refresh tokens**: Stored in httpOnly cookies (server-side)
 - **Never store tokens in**: localStorage, sessionStorage, or React state (except memory for access tokens)
-- The login API sets refresh token cookies - access tokens are stored in memory by client
+- The login API sets refresh token cookies and stores access token in server cache
+- Access tokens are also returned to client for storage in memory (redundancy)

 ### ⚠️ Environment Variables
 - Variables prefixed with `NEXT_PUBLIC_` are exposed to the browser